 - Through the Internet.
 You may vote by proxy through the Internet by following the instructions in this Proxy Statement or the instructions on the proxy card. - By Telephone.
 You may vote by proxy by calling the toll-free telephone number shown on the proxy card and following the recorded instructions. - By Mail.
-You may vote by proxy by completing, signing and dating the proxy card and sending it back to the Company in the envelope provided. - In Person at the Annual Meeting.
-If you attend the Annual Meeting, you may vote your shares in person.
-We encourage you, however, to vote through the Internet, by telephone or by mailing us your proxy card even if you plan to attend the Annual Meeting so that your shares will be voted in the event you later decide not to attend the Annual Meeting.
+You may vote by proxy by completing, signing and dating the proxy card and sending it back to the Company in the envelope provided. - Virtually at the Annual Meeting.
+The meeting will be hosted at https://web.lumiagm.com/ 285972254.
+The meeting will begin promptly at 1:00 p.m., Eastern Time, and online access will open 15 minutes prior to allow time to log-in.
+The log-in password is: commscope2021.
+You will also need your voter control number, which, if you are a stockholder of record, you can find on your original proxy card or Notice of Internet Availability of Proxy Materials.
+If you attend the virtual Annual Meeting, you may vote your shares virtually on the virtual meeting platform.
+However, we encourage you to vote in advance through the Internet, by telephone or by mailing us your proxy card even if you plan to attend the virtual Annual Meeting so that your shares will be voted in the event you later decide not to attend.